mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/formal-review-process.md

 ## Peer feedback

 Your selected peers will receive a request to complete the [annual review feedback survey](https://docs.google.com/forms/d/1JNlDCAOgUjjLSJj5EoNe7Pl5kqN6KN7LaEIlM5L9LXw/edit) within two weeks of receipt.
-On average, teammates should be completing feedback surveys for 3 to 6 of their peers.
+On average, teammates should be completing feedback surveys for 3 - 6 of their peers.

 ## Self reflection